QML, user interface language

 Why use QML?

-Building an interface on the Qt environment is easier with QML as it is easier to describe a Java interface with JavaFX, which is similar (while other platforms make use of XML).
+Building an interface on the Qt environment is easier with QML as it is easier to describe a Java interface with JavaFX, which is similar (while other platforms make use of XML, such as XAML for example).

-Just one line of code to display "Hello World!" cons thirty in Qt (see "Hello World!" in all languages).
+Just one instruction is needed to display "Hello World!" cons seven in Qt as you may see on the list of "Hello World!" in all languages.

 According to the editor, the runtime being installed on a server, a QML application can works on the Web with HTTP, making it an alternative to HTML.
 A HTML page may be generated also by QML to be viewed in a browser and be powered by JavaScript.

-- There is no semicolon at the end of statements with a line break (as in Scriptol).
+- There is no semicolon at the end of statements with a line break (as in JavaScript/Scriptol/Go).

 - An object can be defined by a combination of other objects.